nlewis84/percussion_ensemble/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/nlewis84/percussion_ensembles.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/nlewis84/percussion_ensemble/blob/master/CODE_OF_CONDUCT.md).

-## License
+## :musical_keyboard: License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct
+## :microphone: Code of Conduct

-Everyone interacting in the PercussionEnsembles project's codebases, and issue trackers is expected to follow the [code of conduct](https://github.com/nlewis84/percussion_ensemble/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the PercussionEnsembles project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/nlewis84/percussion_ensemble/blob/master/CODE_OF_CONDUCT.md).